pranavpandey/small-app-support/README.md

 A class which creates a dialog to show different actions to perform various operations by using an adapter containing all the actions which will be displayed either in a `List`or `Grid`.
 You can use `BaseActionItemAdapter` or any other custom adapter according to your need.
 Set a click listener to dispatch click events so that you can perform actions.

-You can also set extra info to display as header of `List` or `Grid` which is also clickable.
+> You can set extra info to display as header of `List` or `Grid` which is also clickable.

 ```java
 // Initialize list